 1. Why is climate change a UN Security Council concern?

 - The climate crisis is a key risk to global peace and stability.
-It can act as a risk multiplier and intensify conflict drivers such as livelihood insecurity and socio-political tensions.
+It can act as a risk multiplier and intensify conflict drivers such as livelihood insecurity and socio-political grievances.
 The effects of climate change can aggravate and prolong conflicts and make it harder to reach and sustain peace.

-- Since the Security Council has primary responsibility for maintaining international peace and security, addressing climate change - one of the biggest security threats of the 21st century - is at the core of its mandate.
+- Since the Security Council (UNSC) has primary responsibility for maintaining international peace and security, addressing climate change - one of the biggest security threats of the 21st century - is at the core of its mandate.
 This extends to preventative measures, given that article 1(1) of the UN Charter assigns responsibility to the UN ‘to maintain international peace and security, and to that end, take effective collective measures for the prevention and removal of threats to the peace’.

 2. How is climate change a threat to security?